ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

     Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content.

-### party_history Objects Array
+### party_history Objects Array {#party_history-objects-array}

 Participants in a dialog may not all join and leave at the same time.
 To support the capturing of the information when parties join, drop, go on hold or mute and unmute, the party_history array may be added to the Dialog Object.

 * party_history: "Party_History\[\]" (optional)

-#### Party_History Object
+#### Party_History Object {#party_history-object}

 The Party_History Object contains the following parameters:

 * party: "UnsignedInt"

   The index of the party for this event.

+* time: "Date"

+  The time at which this event occurred.

 * event: "String"

   The string token for the event which MUST be one of the following:

     * "join" - when the party joins the dialog

     * "drop" - when the party drops out of the dialog

     * "hold" - when the party is put on hold

     * "unhold" - when the part is taken off hold

     * "mute" - when the party is muted

     * "unmute" - when the part is taken off mute

-* time: "Date"

 ### Dialog Transfer